Lighthouses of the United States: New Jersey

 - 1894 (station established 1856).
 Inactive since the 1950s.
 The lighthouse,

 a 105 ft (32 m) cast iron skeletal tower,

 was demolished in the late 1950s despite protests from local residents who

 use as a private residence.
 Google has a street view of the house, and Bing has an aerial

 view.
-The house is located at 203 Creek Road, between Terrace Place and Frances Place, in Keansburg.
+The house is located at 203 Creek Road in Keansburg, between Terrace Place and Frances Place.
 Site closed

 (private) but the house can be viewed from the street.
 ARLHS USA-935.